jaydoshi2/Sem3Group_Project/README.md

   Locomotive Scroll is used for a smooth scrolling experience, enhancing user navigation and providing a seamless feel to the website.

 ## Setup Steps
-To access and explore the Apple Vision Pro Clone project, follow these steps:
+To access and explore the Apple Vision Pro project, follow these steps:

-1. **Clone the Repository:**
+1. * the Repository:**
    ```bash
    git clone https://github.com/your-username/apple-vision-pro-clone.git